-The Crossfade M-100 Metal over-ear headphones are wonderful additions to your audio arsenal.
+Bottom Line: The Crossfade M-100 Metal over-ear headphones are wonderful additions to your audio arsenal.
 The range balance, added punch and clarity of playback is at the upper echelon.
 Just have your song playing in your head when you pay that price.
 It helps!

 - Exceptional audio playback and range balance